 Reading the the referenced article it seems they only were inspired by AGG and didnt directly use any source code from AGG in their implementation.
 It seems like Qt4 rendering engine does not expose any agg-like gamma options and there isnt really any reasonable work around we can come up with for this.
 I am going to close this ticket since the only way to resolve this issue currently is to disable AA rendering it would seem and there isnt anything else we can do to fix it.

-#9 Updated by Henrik Uggla almost 8 years ago
+#9 Updated by Henrik Uggla about 8 years ago

 - Assignee deleted (

 - Crashes QGIS or corrupts data set to No

 - Target version changed from Version 1.7.0 to Version 2.0.0